 Professional negligence claims against accountants

-We can assist with claims against accountants for matters such as:
+We can assist with professional negligence claims against accountants for matters such as:

 - Failure to file tax returns on time